-Open Banking gives you the choice to let regulated third party providers, known as TPPs, access your bank account data.
+Open Banking gives you the choice to let regulated third party providers, known as TPPs, to access your bank account data.
 Open Banking can be used with any payment account that is accessible online.
 This includes current accounts, credit cards and some savings accounts.

 Open Banking is designed to bring more competition and encourage innovation in financial services.

 Giving TPPs access to your account is completely optional.

 The features of Open Banking, which are offered by TPPs, can include:

 For third party providers to be able to offer any of these features, the provider will either:

 You must give your explicit permission to the provider before they can do either of these things.
 TPPs must give you enough information to understand the nature of the service, how it will use your data and whether it will share your data with anyone else.

 If you use online or mobile banking with your current account you can give TPPs access to your account information today.